fredericscode/RailsVideoCallApp/README.md

     end
 end
 ```
 Explanation: In the online action, we just change the developer's state to 'online' with ```current_user.online```.
-After that, since our request is remote, we respond with javascript format, which means that Rails is going to look for a ```views/home/online.js.erb``` file and run it.
+After that, since it's an ajax request(remote), we respond with javascript format, which means that Rails is going to look for a ```views/home/online.js.erb``` file and run it.
 Same for the offline method, Rails is going to look for and run a ```views/home/offline.js.erb```.
 Let's create those two files.
 In the ```views/home/online.js.erb``` file, add this:
 ```javascript
 var offlineBtn = document.getElementById("js-offlinebtn")